richardcom/tp/docs/DeveloperGuide.md

 ### Editing a problem report

-1. Editing a problem report using `editProblemReport`
+1. Editing a problem report using `editpr`

     1. Prerequisites: view all reports using the `view` command.
 Multiple reports in the list.

-    1. Test case: `editProblemReport 1 s/low`
+    1. Test case: `editpr 1 s/low`
        Expected: Details of the edited report is shown in the status bar.

-    1. Test case: `editProblemReport 0 s/high`
+    1. Test case: `editpr 0 s/high`
        Expected: Invalid command format.

-    1. Other incorrect commands to try: `editProblemReport x s/high` (x is larger than the size of the report list)
+    1. Other incorrect commands to try: `editpr x s/high` (x is larger than the size of the report list)